Sheep-y/Attack-Improvement-Mod/README.md

 > **Critical** - Crit Location, Crit Roll, Crit Slot, Crit Component, and the result of the crit.
 > Crit is determined in yet another phase, so the log code is *very fun* to write.
 >
 > **All** - same as Critical for now.
 More info may be added in the future, though I am not sure I wouldn't go crazy.
-Would you believe logging is the most complicated feature of this mod?
+> Would you believe logging is the most complicated feature of this mod?
 >
-> Default AttackLogLevel was None in mod version 2.0, but mod 2.1 switched to a multi-thread logging system so it now defaults to All.
+> Default was "None" in mod version 1.0 and 2.0, but mod 2.1 switched to a multi-thread logging system so it now defaults to "All".

 (Advanced) **Log Options**

 > Setting: `AttackLoFormat`  ("csv", "tsv", "txt", default "csv")
 >
 > Set the format and extension of attack log.
-Default is csv which can be opened directly by Excel.
+Default is "csv" which can be opened directly by Excel.
 <br>

 > Setting: `AttackLogArchiveMaxMB`  (0 to 1 million, default 4)